School of Engineering and Computer Science

 Dr. Bill Booth, Advisor

 ACM was organized and chartered in 1974.
 The student chapter assists members in maintaining a close, regular association with fellow students and faculty who are also interested in computing.
-In addition, the chapter sponsors the Baylor Programming Team which competes in the ACM Regional and ACM International Collegiate Programming Contests.
+In addition, the chapter sponsors the Baylor Programming Team.
 Periodic meetings provide a combination of social interaction, professional dialogue, public service, and professional development.
 Membership is open to anyone with an interest in computing.

 Baylor Aero